 Foreign Account Reporting – Bank, Investment & Retirement

-There is a lot of misinformation and confusion online regarding requirements report foreign bank accounts, foreign retirement accounts, foreign investment accounts and the interplay between foreign account reporting for individuals and FATCA.
+There is a lot of misinformation and confusion online regarding requirements to report foreign bank accounts, foreign retirement accounts, foreign investment accounts, and the interplay between foreign account reporting for individuals and FATCA.

 FBAR vs. FATCA

 FBAR (report of foreign bank and financial account) and FATCA are two acronyms that are used synonymously, but they are different.

 The FBAR aka FinCEN 114 is a form, which is required to be filed by any US taxpayer who has an annual aggregate total of more than $10,000 overseas.
 It does not matter whether the money is in one bank account or scattered over numerous bank accounts; moreover, it does not matter if your account has $10,000 in it – it is important to remember that the threshold requirement is more than $10,000 in total of all your foreign accounts.